Get Started with C# and Visual Studio Code

 .NET Core Launch (console)selected.

-- Add a breakpoint to your project by clicking on the editor margin (the space on the left of the line numbers in the editor) next to line 9, or move the text cursor onto line 9 in the editor and press F9.
+Add a breakpoint to your project by clicking on the editor margin, which is the space on the left of the line numbers in the editor, next to line 9, or move the text cursor onto line 9 in the editor and press F9.

-To start debugging, select F5 or the green arrow to start debugging.
+To start debugging, select F5 or the green arrow.
 The debugger stops execution of your program when it reaches the breakpoint you set in the previous step.

 - While debugging, you can view your local variables in the top left pane or use the debug console.